RapidStrike/fa-filter/README.md

 - A quick link to the settings in the top bar (added as part of the site settings)

 ## Changelog
+<b>1.6.1</b> (2020-01-27)<br>
+- Fixed classic layout compatibility.
+Turns out FA is slowly modernizing the classic layout as well.
+- Added the export functionalty for the classic view as well.

 <b>1.6.0</b> (2020-01-10)<br>
 - NEW EXPORT FUNCTIONALITY!
 You can now transfer your data between browsers or share your filters with others.
 - Comments can now be hidden directly by comment.
 Filtering works on journal comments as well.